hashicorp/consul-dataplane/README.md

   ```

   The `go-discover` binary is included in the `hashicorp/consul-dataplane` image for use with this
-  mode of server discovery (similar to [Cloud
+  mode of server discovery, which functions in a way similar to [Cloud
   Auto-join](https://www.consul.io/docs/install/cloud-auto-join).
-The following shows how to use the
+The following example demonstrates how to use the
   `go-discover` binary with Consul Dataplane.

   ```